How do Mushrooms Support the Immune System?

 • Keep a consistent sleep/wake time, even on weekends and holidays, to support your circadian rhythm.

-• Exercise during the day to help relieve stress and balance cortisol levels which could impact sleep.
+• Exercise during the day helps relieve stress and balance cortisol levels, which could impact sleep.
 Even 10 minutes of moderate activity can help.

 • Avoid alcohol and caffeine before bed.
 Not only do these interfere with your sleep patterns, but they also hurt your digestive and immune health.

-• Practice stress reduction techniques like Progressive Muscle Relaxation, 4-7-8 breathing, or meditation to help you relax and fall into a restful sleep.
+• Practice stress reduction techniques, such as Progressive Muscle Relaxation, 4-7-8 breathing, or meditation, to help you relax and fall into a restful sleep.

 • Reduce artificial light past sunset to ensure proper melatonin secretion.
-Melatonin is an important antioxidant for immune health.12
+Melatonin is an important antioxidant for immune health.[12]

-Building a strong immune system is an integral part of maintaining good health.
-With the strategies outlined here, you can give your body the tools it needs to fight infections and bounce back quicker when you do get sick.
+Building a strong immune defense is an integral part of maintaining good health.
+With the strategies outlined and the beneficial effects here, you can give your body the tools to fight infections and bounce back quicker when you get sick.

 Various types of ground mushroom powders spread on a surface, showcasing mycoremediation potential, with a button labeled "shop mushrooms" in the center.